 That sounds yum!
 Add them in with the quinoa.
 I would not add more than 2 cups, however, and don’t forget to add a splash more water because they will absorb some steam.
 This is to make sure you avoid the burn notice.

-Make sure ground turkey is fully cooked and then cook the quinoa on High for 1 min, followed by a natural release.
+Make sure ground turkey is fully cooked and then cook the quinoa on High pressure for 1 minute, followed by a natural release.

 Bell peppers release a lot of liquid in the IP.
 You could reduce the water by 1/4 cup and see how it goes.
 Or skip the bell pepper altogether or add it at the end for a fresh crispy crunchy addition.